 |1:35 – 2:30||Ear Training 1 / Theory 1||Songwriting||Worship Teams||Ear Training 1 / Theory 1||Private Lessons|

 |2:35 – 3:30||Ear Training 2 / Theory 2||Songwriting||Worship Teams||Ear Training 2 / Theory 2||Private Lessons|

 Hear from alumni

-Musically, the School of Worship pushed me to areas that I thought where out of my reach.
-I felt myself being stretched and challenged to hear things I never could before, try things out of my comfort zone and flow musically well in the Spirit.
+Musically, the School of Worship pushed me to areas that I thought were out of my reach.
+I felt myself being stretched and challenged to hear things I never could before, try things out of my comfort zone and flow well in the Spirit.